pgspider/griddb_fdw/README.md

 #### Don't support SAVEPOINT.
 Savepoint does not work.
 Warning is returned.

-#### Don't support the query execution which is satisfied with all of follwoing conditions:
+#### Don't support the query execution which is satisfied with all of following conditions:
-- It requres to get record locks in a transaction.
+- It requires to get record locks in a transaction.
 - Records are locked by the other foreign table which links the same container in GridDB.

 If such query is executed, it is no response.